catalogfi/blockchain/README.md

 ### Fee estimator

 There are a few commonly used fee estimators to give you an estimate of the current network.
-Beware these are mostly for mainnet, as min relay fees usually is enough for testnet and regnet.
+Beware, these are mostly for mainnet, as min relay fees usually is enough for testnet and regnet.
 > The result is in `sats/vB`

 Example: